goodtofufriday/megaman-battle--network-exe-chip-project/README.md

 - [ ] Plug-In Pet labels

-- [ ] Upload Patches for EXE 4 Duo and GrandPrix Power chips

 ## Dip Chips

 These chips can become every chip in the game by turning a series of small switches on or off.
 The excel doc has every possible combination for the switches, and what chip those combinations activate for what game.